westeezy/ReactJS-Bootcamp/walkthroughs/day3/README.md

 As mentioned we can update state through `this.setState({})` but because that triggers a rerender we can not update state in render's lifecycle.
 A good place for state to update is with dom events or maybe ajax call completion etc.

 ######Pure Rendering
 We can also tell React not to rerender on all state changes by using `shouldComponentUpdate(nextProps, nextState)`.
-This is a powerful tool and is actually use in React's `pureRenderMixin` located <a href="https://github.com/facebook/react/blob/531e6280a357515512dbcefe9170dbd8bf109d4a/src/addons/ReactComponentWithPureRenderMixin.js">here</a>
+This is a powerful tool and is actually use in React's `pureRenderMixin` located [here][React Pure Render]

 ```
 //code for convenience